ornao/pp4/README.md

 ## User Stories

 I utilitied the agile MoSCoW prioritisation method while planning the user stories for this project.
 This aided the created of a MVP from the beginning and lends itself to be of an iterative development style.

+My user stories were catagorized into epics and sub-divided into individuals tasks; details of which can be found on my [kanban board]().
+User stories were also ranked using MoSCoW prioritisation and were each given a sprint which gave me a timeframe to complete the majority of the tasks outlined in the user story.

 ### Users